samplerepo-alt/Coursera-Coupon/README.md

 ## Final Thoughts: Coursera Plus Summer and Ongoing Deals In July 2025

-Coursera latest offers make it easy to learn top skills without paying full price.
-With **40% OFF for 3 months**, a **free AI course from Google**, and **regional discounts**, there’s real value on the table right now.

 Coursera’s current offers make high-quality learning more affordable than ever.
 With the **Summer Discount giving you 40% off Coursera Plus Annual**, plus **40% off the Monthly Plan for 3 months**, a **free AI course from Google**, and a **7-day Coursera free trial**, there’s serious value available right now.

 No promo code needed, just click “**Claim Offer**,” sign in, and you’re set.

-These offers won’t last forever, so it’s a smart time to jump in before prices go back up.
+These Coursera Plus offers won’t last forever, so it’s a smart time to jump in before prices go back up.

 ## FAQS